BrianS99/Arduino-Projects/README.md

 How to Run
 ---
 These codes can be directly copied into the Arduino IDE, and uploaded onto an Arduino microcontroller board.
-You will need certain common components that can be obtained online such as servo motors, LED lights, 5V DC motors, jumper wires, male to female jumpers, supersonic sonars, resistors, a breadboard, and an LCD display.
+You will need certain common components that can be obtained online such as servo motors, LED lights, 5V DC motors, jumper wires, male to female jumpers, supersonic sonars, a 4x4 keypad, a buzzer, resistors, a breadboard, and an LCD display.
 Some projects also involved cardboard cutting to create a mechanical frame.

 Author
 ---